Francis Hsueh and Steven Hahn

-Francis Hsueh and Steven Hahn (both born in October 1973) are a film-making duo based in New York City.
+Francis Hsueh and Steven Hahn (both born in October 1973) are a filmmaking duo based in New York City.
 Hsueh and Hahn were former corporate lawyers from large New York firms who met in 2004 after becoming solo practitioners.
 While working on their first case together, they realized that they shared the same dream of making movies.
 Later that year, they opened Omerice Works Inc., a film production company named after the Korean dish that their first client served them for lunch.

 Party

 In fall 2005, Hsueh and Hahn completed their first film, Party, a feature-length documentary about New York's Asian nightlife.
 They shot, directed, edited, scored, produced and financed it themselves.
 The film features intersecting stories of several party promoters and partygoers, as well as a voiceover narration provided by Prof. Gary Okihiro of Columbia University.
 Party appeared at the 2007 Rotterdam Asiascope Overseas Asian Film Festival and was chosen for distribution by Pathfinder Pictures in 2006.